calway/Metro-UI-CSS/source/components/double-slider/README.md

 The Double Slider component provides a range slider with two markers that allow users to select a range of values between a minimum and maximum.
 It's ideal for filtering data based on ranges like prices, dates, or any numeric values.

+## Dependencies

+The Double Slider component depends on:
+- Slider component (for styling and base functionality)

 ## Usage

 ### Basic Double Slider